nickjj/dotfiles/README.md

 XP, 7, 10 and also macOS on company issued laptops.
 Nothing I have ever used in ~25 years has approached how I feel using this set up.
 It's not even close (yes I tried Hyprland too).

+### Full Package List

+There's docs with a [complete list of packages](./docs/packages.md) along with what they're being used for and why.

+The source of truth can always be found near the top of the [install script](./install).
+If you scroll down a little bit you'll see variables for each package manager.
+You can search for `PACKAGES_PACMAN` and go from there.

 ## 🧾 Documentation